sanghooon/Algorithm/README.md

-# Algorithm
+# Algorithm and Data Structures

-Learning algorithms through class through University and Khan Academy
+Learning algorithms and data structure through class through CodeFight and Hackerrank